StephenMcConnel/Geckofx60/README.txt

 == Changelog ==

+== v60.0-0.49 ==
+1. Linux fix - KDE desktop.
+Also added GECKOFX_CREATEEVENTS which controls the number of GTK events that a pumped during window creation.
+Previously this was implicitly 2048, while this fix changed the default to 4.
+This can be override by any integer, eg. GECKOFX_CREATEEVENTS=50

 == v60.0-0.48 ==
 1. Linux fix - emit missing mousemove events.
 In newer version of Gtk/Gdk event compression is on by default.